GuidingCreations/PcfComponentLibrary/DataTable/READMD.md

 ### After pic
 ![After pic](<images/columnName/columnNameAfterImage.png>)

-    2. Changing the format type of the column.
+### Change format type of column
 Right now, the only format change accepted is Currency.
 To format as currency, pass in a record with the columnName property, and a property of formatType with a value of Currency
 ### Before pic
 ![Before change](<images/columnName/columnNameAfterImage.png>)